jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 - I was unable to find a co-op job for summer 2019 after months of interviewing and went to continuous round, later going to Zenefits
 - I often felt that my social life and mental health were very poor during my undergrad
 - there were moments on intense pressure either from school coursework, or trying to get a "cali" co-op and I buckled under the pressure
-- I tried multiple times to place in the Waterloo local ACM contest (to potentially be on the ACM team) but I never made the team out of roughly ~5 attempts
+- I tried multiple times to place in the Waterloo local ACM contest (to potentially be on the ICPC team) but I never made the team out of roughly ~5 attempts

-### Was it worth it?

-This is a difficult thing to answer.
-We really can't tell the effect of our decisions often years in the future with hindsight.
-I can say with little other alternatives it was a very good option.
-Not all of it was enjoyable or fun.

 ### My Marks